Lesson n°3

 # => "\"signed message\""

-However, the signature part is unique to the payload so if an attacker tries to change the payload, the verifier will raise an error:
+However, the signature part is unique to the payload, so if an attacker tries to change the payload, the verifier will raise an error:

 tampered_payload = Base64.encode64("tampered message").strip